lucanatorvs/lucanatorvs/README.md

 - 👋 Hi, I’m @lucanatorvs
-- 👀 I’m interested in electrical engineering, especially in embedded systems prototyping
+- 👀 I’m interested in electrical engineering, and ethical hacking
-- 🌱 I’m currently studying electrical engineering in the Netherlands
+- 🌱 I’m currently working @allseas
 - 💞️ I’m looking to collaborate on cool stuff
-- 📫 send me an email if you want to reach me: contactlucanator@icloud.com

 <!---
 lucanatorvs/lucanatorvs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.